Pictionary (video game)

 Pictionary, taglined The Game of Video Quick Draw, is a video board game developed by Software Creations and published by LJN for the Nintendo Entertainment System.
 It is based on the board game of the same name.
 Players may play in up to four teams of unlimited players.

+The game is notorious for its uncharacteristically enthusiastic soundtrack, and has received a lot of retrospective accolades for how intricately and professionally done the game's six songs are.

 Modes of play

 There are two modes of play: "Regular Game" and "Alternative Game".

 Regular game mode

 In "Regular Game" mode, you can either play in teams, or against the CPU.
 If you play against the CPU, or if you play with only two people, then the game is played by completing a series of minigames, every point scored revealing a part of a picture, and after the minigame is over, you must guess what the picture is, based on the amount you've been able to reveal.

 If you're successful in guessing what the picture is, then you can "roll" a virtual die, to decide how many spaces you may move along the "board".
-The first person to reach the end of the board wins the game and is declared the Queen of England and the ruler of Middle Earth.
+The first person to reach the end of the board wins the game.

 If you play in teams of two or more, then a "designated drawer" is chosen, and instead of the computer drawing a picture, you yourself draw a picture of something the computer has pre-decided upon (for example, 'snowmobile') using the controller, and if it is correctly guessed, the user must use the honor system to tell the game whether or not the answer was guessed correctly.

 If your team guesses correctly, you may roll the virtual die, and proceed that number of spaces down the board.
 Whoever reaches the finish space first wins the game.